updawg/Alpaca/README.md

 ## Synopsis

-Alpaca is an Extended Stash Mod for **`Diablo II: Lord of Destruction - v 1.10`** that was based off Yohann Nicolas' **[PlugY](http://plugy.free.fr/en/index.html) 11.02**.
+Alpaca is an **`Infinite Stash`** for **`Diablo II: Lord of Destruction - v 1.10`** that was based off Yohann Nicolas' **[PlugY](http://plugy.free.fr/en/index.html) 11.02**.
-Alpaca is a massively refactored, stabilized, and minimal version of PlugY's Extended Stash functionality.
-It was exclusively designed to work in conjunction with Necrolis' Native OpenGL Diablo II Driver: **[D2GFEx](https://d2mods.info/forum/viewtopic.php?f=5&t=65312)**.
+It has been massively refactored, stabilized, and is a minimal version of PlugY's core feature, Infinite Stash.
+All Non-Stash features have been removed since they are outside the scope of the project.
+Alpaca was also exclusively designed to work in conjunction with Necrolis' Native OpenGL Diablo II Driver: **[D2GFEx](https://d2mods.info/forum/viewtopic.php?f=5&t=65312)**.
-Alpaca is also compatible with my Diablo II Version Switcher: **[Cactus](https://github.com/fearedbliss/Cactus)**.
+Lastly, Alpaca is also compatible with my Diablo II Version Switcher: **[Cactus](https://github.com/fearedbliss/Cactus)**.

 ## Requirements